-Why does coffee go stale?
+Why does coffee age?

 What factors cause coffee to age?